-Her research focuses on U.S. women’s international activism in the first half of the twentieth century.
-Her book, Promoting Pan America: U.S. Women Internationalists Confront Revolutionary Mexico, is forthcoming from the University of Pennsylvania Press.
+Dr. Threlkeld’s research centers on U.S. women’s international peace activism during the first half of the twentieth century.
+Her first book, Pan American Women: U.S. Internationalists and Revolutionary Mexico, was published in 2014 by the University of Pennsylvania Press.
+She’s currently writing a book on the idea of “world citizenship” among U.S. women from the late nineteenth century through the early Cold War.